WICD

 Beginning Farmers

 Beginning farmers are farmers with ten years or less of experience as the principle decision makers on their farm.
-If you are a new farmer looking for resources, education, community, and land, WICD is here to help!
+If you are a new farmer looking for resources, education, and community we're here to help!

 Land Access & Succession